Five Decades in Five Weeks, 1970s Posted October 22, 2018 by Kelsey Rose

 3) The World of Franklin and Jefferson

-For a span of five years, the majority of the Eames Office’s efforts focused on an international museum exhibition titled The World of Franklin and Jefferson.
+For five years, the majority of the Eames Office’s efforts focused on an international museum exhibition titled The World of Franklin and Jefferson.
 This bicentennial celebration explored the two men’s lives through images, physical ephemera, and approximately 40,000 words of text.
 Charles described Benjamin Franklin and Thomas Jefferson as “good learners in the sense of hands-on experience…who tended to act as if they owned the place, which made for a real continuity between their life and work.”

 4) Powers of Ten